aspose-words/Aspose.Words-API-References/english/net/aspose.words/importformatoptions/smartstylebehavior/_index.md

 ### Remarks

-When this option is enabled, the source style will be expanded into a direct attributes inside a destination document, if KeepSourceFormatting importing mode is used.
+When this option is **enabled**, the source style will be expanded into a direct attributes inside a destination document, if KeepSourceFormatting importing mode is used.

-When this option is disabled, the source style will be expanded only if it is numbered.
+When this option is **disabled**, the source style will be expanded only if it is numbered.
 Existing destination attributes will not be overridden, including lists.

 ### Examples